Together We Can Help:

 -

-PREPARE FOR A DISASTER
+HOW TO PREPARE FOR A DISASTER

-Read below to learn about best practices for planning an emergency response
+The following are best practices for planning an emergency response

 1.